seeul8er/RepPanel_ESP32/README.md

 In theory this means all displays and touch controllers supported by the **lv_port_esp32** project are also supported by RepPanel.

-**Tested Hardware**
+###Tested Hardware
+The listed hardware below is tested and pre-compiled images are available under GitHub releases.

+####Hardware v1 (HWv1) platform
-  - ESP32 DevKit
+  - ESP32 DevKit without external RAM
   - [ER-TFTM035-6 display with capacitive touch screen, 4-Wire SPI, No font chip required](https://www.buydisplay.com/lcd-3-5-inch-320x480-tft-display-module-optl-touch-screen-w-breakout-board)

-**Beware: There are numerous version of the ER-TFT035-6.
+**Beware:** There are numerous version of the ER-TFT035-6.
 You must choose the one with the SPI interface.
 Do not get the arduino shield version (no SPI config).
 The version with the screen breakout board is sufficient.**
 Other display modules with a resolution of 480x320 should also work as long as they are supported by `lv_port_esp32`
 As of now RepPanel is optimized for 3.5" displays with a resolution of 480x320 pixels.
 The display is connected via SPI.

+####Hardware v2 (HWv2) platform
+  - coming soon

+###Differences between HWv1 & HWv2
+coming soon

 **Tested Firmware**
-  - Duet2 WiFi running RepRap Firmware v3.0, v3.1, v3.2 and corresponding Duet2WebControl
+  - Duet2 WiFi running RepRap Firmware v3.0, v3.1, v3.2, v3.3 and corresponding Duet2WebControl
+  - Duet3D + SBC is not supported via Wifi - only via the PanelDue serial port (wired connection)

 ## Installation
 Use ready made images or compile yourself.